Technologies (updated

 a 3-chip SONY digital camcorder onto 3-hour DVCam tapes using a DVCam recording

+deck.
 The image below illustrates the system.

-Video Data Compression
+Video and Audio Compression Online

 In order to watch moving images over the web, streaming or otherwise, the movie